A Base Change Version of Rasmussen-Tamagawa Conjecture: Generalizations of Faltings' Finiteness Theorems

-By \cite{ST68}, the polynomial on RHS of equation \eqref{eq:D_g} in $\mathbb{Z}[X]$ and its roots are pure of Weil weight ${D_g}$ and of degree bounded by $(2g)!$.
-It can be seen that there are only finitely many Weil numbers attached to a finite field $\F_{q}$ of bounded degree and weight.
-Consequently, there are only finitely many choices for the roots of the characteristic polynomial of $\rho(F_v^m)$ for $v\in T$ as in Lemma \ref{thm:fin} which determines $\rho$ up to potential equivalence.
-Hence $\beta_{\ell_0}$ is finite.
+By \cite[p.
+499]{ST68}, the polynomial on RHS of equation \eqref{eq:D_g} is in $\mathbb{Z}[X]$ and its roots are pure of Weil weight ${D_g}/2$ and of bounded degree.
+It can be seen that there are only finitely many Weil numbers attached to a finite field of bounded degree and weight.
+Consequently, there are only finitely many choices for the roots of the characteristic polynomial of $\rho(F_v^m)$ for $v\in T$ as in Lemma \ref{thm:fin} which determines $\rho$ up to potential equivalence, where $m=D_g$.
+Hence $\beta_{\ell_0}$ is finite, up to potential equivalence.